 Relations among ideas and literary, visual, and performing arts of the ancient aristocracy, medieval samurai, and early modern townspeople.
 Cross-listed as HUM 310.
+Credit is allowed for only HUM 310 or REL 355.
 General Studies: L1/HU, H.

-REL 365 Islamic Civilization, 700-1300.
-(3)
+REL 365 Islamic Civilization.
+(3) F